 Before heading towards the key differences, here is what RDBMS is.

-RDBMS or Relational Database Management System is a database system software that manages and maintains data in the tabular format.
+RDBMS or Relational Database Management System is a database system software that manages and maintains data in a tabular format.

 It is the software that operates on a relational schema (database arranged in tables with rows and columns).